 Happy Johnson is a nationally acclaimed African-American children’s author and humanitarian.

 He drove an Emergency Response Vehicle in New Orleans post-Katrina and is the Co-Founder of Team Happy Foundation.
-Established in 2005, the mission of THF is to inspire the next generation of first responders through mentorship, entrepreneurial training, literacy and civil rights advocacy.
-The displacement of youth after the storm resembled Mr. Johnson’s 10-year journey in foster care, fueling his desire to help sustain the Crescent City.
+Established in 2005, THF’s mission is to inspire the next generation of first responders through educational programs on crises relief and environmental sustainability.
+The displacement of youth after the storm resembled Mr. Johnson’s journey from the Ida B. Wells Projects to foster care, fueling his desire to help renew the Crescent City.

-To date, the foundation has volunteered more than 45,000 hours rebuilding houses in Orleans Parish; awarded 3,000 new books to low-income kids; taught 4,000 youth how to build a disaster kit and become coastal restoration champions; delivered 3,000 emergency blankets to hospitals throughout Haiti; and trained 3,600 inmates on effective re-entry.
+To date, the foundation has volunteered more than 45,000 hours rebuilding homes; donated 3,000 new books to kids; taught 4,000 youth how to build a disaster kit and become wetlands restoration advocates; delivered 3,000 blankets to hospitals; and trained 3,600 inmates on re-entry.

-Writer of four books and co-host of GoNOLA TV, Mr. Johnson’s favorite activity is coaching middle school football.
-News features include American Red Cross 125th Anniversary Publication, USA Today, Esquire Magazine, C-SPAN and The Louisiana Weekly.
-TIME profiles him in the World History textbook “Civics Today: Citizenship, Economics & You.”
+Publisher of four books and co-host of GoNOLA TV, his favorite activity is coaching middle school football.
+News features include Red Cross 125th Anniversary Magazine, Esquire, USA Today, Louisiana Weekly and C-SPAN.
+TIME features Mr. Johnson in the World History textbook “Civics Today: Citizenship, Economics & You.”
 Former White House Intern, W.K.
-Kellogg Fellow, and FEMA National Achievement Award Finalist, Mr. Johnson earned his B.A. from Georgetown University and Management Certificate from Columbia University.
+Kellogg Fellow, and FEMA National Achievement Award Finalist, he is a graduate of Georgetown University and The Center for Disaster Preparedness at Columbia University.

 Honors & Awards:

 Met President Pena Nieto (Mexico), Aznar (Spain), Yushchenko (Ukraine), Clinton, Bush, Obama